Abdullah-N-A/holbertonschool-hbnb/part1/sequence_diagrams.md

 POST /places/{id}/reviews	Submit a review
 GET /places	Retrieve a list of places

-These sequence diagrams demonstrate a clear separation of responsibilities:
+These sequence diagrams highlight the separation of responsibilities between layers:

-The Presentation Layer handles API requests and responses.
+The Presentation Layer handles incoming requests and responses.

-The Business Logic Layer (HBnBFacade) enforces rules and orchestrates domain operations.
+The Business Logic Layer (HBnBFacade) applies rules and coordinates operations.

 The Persistence Layer manages data storage and retrieval.